timhanus/timhanus.github.io/resume.md

 : *Application Development Manager*
   __2006–2010__

-  Directed all software development for US and Canada divisions of Fortune 500 company.
-Led a team of employees and contractors to maintain and develop the several interlinked software solutions.
+  Managed all software development for US and Canada divisions, with some oversight of UK/European integration.
+Led a team of employees and contractors to maintain and develop several inter-dependent software solutions.
 Worked closely with upper management and end users to understand problems and drive solutions.

 	- Responsible for all phases of software development life cycle.
 	- Led Development on 4 websites, CRM/ERP tools, warehouse management system and EDI platform.
 	- Coordinated efforts between 12 developers and 8 product managers in 5 different cities
-	- Responsible for all phases of software development life cycle.
 	- Worked with auditors to ensure Sarbanes-Oxley and PCI compliance.
 	- Honors: Employee of the Quarter (Q4 2007), President's Club (2008)